 If you have been suffering from Vitamin B12 deficiency for quite some time, you might look for the treatment options.
 Modern medicines come in various forms of delivery and one of them is the transdermal patch.
 These patches are commonly available for a host of diseases.
 They are around for a long time and hence, scientists are constantly researching on them.

-Low levels of vitamin B12 happen to be a common denominator between the brains of the elderly and younger people who have autism and schizophrenia.
-Blood levels of vitamin B12 do not always reflect brain levels of the nutrient.
-In fact, vitamin levels in the brain decrease more over the years than blood levels.
-This can imply various forms of effects in your mental and neurological health including memory loss, old-age dementia.
-It is also notable that people who are born with autism and schizophrenia have higher risk of vitamin B12 deficiency.
-It is important to note that autism and...
+Low levels of vitamin B12 happen to be a common denominator between elderly and young people who have autism and schizophrenia.
+Unstabilized blood levels of vitamin B12 can imply mental and neurological health conditions including memory loss and dementia, too.
+However, it is notable that people who are born with autism and schizophrenia have a higher risk of vitamin B12 deficiency.
+Autism and schizophrenia are disorders are mostly caused by unhealthy neurotransmitters in the body.
+Sometimes, autistic people have certain neurotransmitters that are overproduced or it could be the opposite.
+On the other hand, a schizophrenic may easily have high levels of adrenaline...